Iona College Dance Ensemble (ICDE)

 "Colors of Patterns"

 The pandemic has reminded us of various patterns that are present in our lives, whether they are external phenomenon and happenings or internal and intuitive patterns.
-This semester, the Iona College Dance Ensemble members used dance and the creative process as tools to be attentive to the patterns that are present and to explore them through embodiment.
+This semester, the Iona University Dance Ensemble members used dance and the creative process as tools to be attentive to the patterns that are present and to explore them through embodiment.

 As a director, it was an honor to witness the dancers reflecting on patterns that are noticeable to them through sharing, dance making, and performing.